HD 21278

 The binary nature of this star was announced in 1925 by Otto Struve.
-It is a double-lined spectroscopic binary with an orbital period of 21.7 days and an eccentricity of 0.12.
+It is a double-lined spectroscopic binary with an orbital period of 21.685 days and an eccentricity of 0.138.

 The primary component is a B-type main-sequence star with a stellar classification of B5V, indicating it is generating energy through core hydrogen fusion.
-The star is spinning with a projected rotational velocity of 75 km/s.
-It has 4.6 times the mass of the Sun and about 3.9 times the Sun's radius.
-HD 21278 is radiating 940 times the luminosity of the Sun from its photosphere at an effective temperature of 15,274 K.
+The star is spinning with a projected rotational velocity of 53 km/s.
+It has 5.381 times the mass of the Sun and about 3.75 times the Sun's radius.
+HD 21278 A is radiating 940 times the luminosity of the Sun from its photosphere at an effective temperature of 16,410 K.

+The secondary component is also a B-type main-sequence star, with a spectral class B9V.
+It has 3.353 times the mass of the Sun and an effective temperature of 11,120 K.